RyanSquared/fusionscript/.topics/Syntax.md

 Class definitions are a specific kind of statement that is like a table but uses a different form of assignment.
 Assignment using names can be done like traditional tables but function declaration can also be done.
-Classes start with the word "new", optionally a name for the class, optionally "extends" followed by a class to extend, and an opening curly bracket.
+Classes start with the word "class", optionally a name for the class, optionally "extends" followed by a class to extend, and an opening curly bracket.

 While inside of a class, methods can make use of the fat arrow operator to